18 Best Places to Visit in California During Winter

 Yosemite National Park is located in the heart of the Sierra Nevada Mountains in eastern California.
 Classified as a UNESCO World Heritage Site, it is also the second oldest National Park in the US after Yellowstone!

-This incredible natural space is some of the best of what America has to offer: filled with waterfalls, granite rock formations and towering mountains, Yosemite attracts crowds of visitors from all over the world.
+This incredible natural space is some of the best of what this country has to offer—one of the tallest waterfalls in North America, granite monoliths, and towering mountains.
+It’s no wonder that Yosemite attracts a mind-blowing 3.5 million visitors per year!

 Vernal Falls in Yosemite National Park, California in winter

-Most visitors choose to explore the park during the spring and fall, but winter, with its breathtaking snowy scenery, should absolutely not be overlooked.
+Most visitors choose to explore the park from the spring through the fall, but winter, with its breathtaking snowy scenery, should absolutely not be overlooked.
 Temperatures are on the chillier side, with daytime highs hovering in the high 40s to low 50s in the Yosemite Valley.

 Accordingly, be sure to bring some warm layers (I love my Patagonia zip-up fleece for winter hiking).
 Thankfully, though, the park sees limited rain during this period of time and, with the sun, you may even need to shed a layer or two while you’re hiking!